 - The total annual asset-based fee remains the same.

-Keep in mind that fees as well as portfolio options in the plan are subject to change, so it’s very important to check your investments periodically.
-You can find a financial advisor to guide you through the college savings process and create an investment roadmap that’s right for you.
+Keep in mind that fees and portfolio options in the plan are subject to change, so it’s important to check your investments periodically.

 Tax Benefits of Rhode Island 529 Plans

 All account holders who invest in the plan can enjoy tax-free earnings on their contributions.
 This means your money can grow in the market tax-free, and you can take full advantage of compound interest.
-The money you take out of the plan won’t be taxed either as long as you use it to fund qualified higher education expenses such as tuition at eligible institutions.
+When you take money you out of the plan, it won’t be taxed as long as you use it to fund qualified higher education expenses such as tuition at eligible institutions.
 You can use 529 plan money at virtually any accredited institution from vocational schools to four-year universities that accept financial aid from the U.S. Department of Education.
 Some foreign schools are eligible as well.

-But despite all the tax benefits that 529 college savings plans offer, you can run into a few pitfalls if you don’t use 529 plans as they were intended.
+If you don’t use 529 plan money as it was intended, however, you'll face taxes and penalties.
 When you take money out for anything other than a qualified college expense, you’ve made a nonqualified withdrawal.
 It may be subject to federal income tax and a 10% penalty.
 You may also have to pay back some or all previously claimed state tax deductions.

 Speak to a financial advisor or tax professional about how a nonqualified withdrawal may affect you based on your personal circumstances.